1. iFLY Indoor Skydiving

 The RealNZ educational experience

 The RealNZ crew will deliver a talk on a tourism topic of your choice, ranging from careers in adventure tourism to swift water rescue.
-Get behind the scenes insights into the RealNZ business, before heading off on a jetboating or rafting adventure.
+Get insights into the RealNZ business behind the scenes before heading off on a jetboating or rafting adventure.
 Your guides can answer questions about RealNZ adventures, careers in tourism, and working at RealNZ.

 Activity options include jetboating down the Kawarau river at speeds of up to 95kmph, with plenty of 360-degree spins.
 Rafting starts with a knuckle chewing bus ride on the vertiginous cliff road through Skippers Canyon, infamous as one of the most dangerous roads in the world.
 Then experience grade 3–5 white water on the Shotover River.

-- Where: Kiwi Birdlife Park, Upper Brecon Street, Queenstown
+- Where: Kiwi Park, Upper Brecon Street, Queenstown

 - Good for these subjects: Eco-tourism, sustainability, conservation